Jeff Foxworthy: Foxworthy Outdoors

 In August 2011, Foxworthy launched Foxworthy Outdoors, a website carrying an assortment of Foxworthy-brand hunting and outdoors products.
 On the site, he also hosts a web series called Jeff Foxworthy: Inside & Out, featuring some of his friends as they document hunting trips, fishing outings, and land conservation on his Georgia farm.

 Other

 In 2017 Foxworthy created the card game Relative Insanity, a game similar to Cards Against Humanity with a family theme.
 Family Game Shelf praised the game, saying "it will have you laughing until your sides hurt".

 Personal life

 Foxworthy met his wife Pamela Gregg at the Punchline in Atlanta, Georgia, and they married on September 18, 1985.
 They have two daughters, Jordan and Julianne.
 He is a noted hunting enthusiast, beginning when he was a teen hunting on his father's farm property in Central Georgia.

-Political positions
+Politics

-In 2012, Foxworthy endorsed Republican presidential candidate Mitt Romney, and had donated in the 2000s to the presidential campaign of George W. Bush, as well as the Republican National Committee.
-Despite this, he doesn't include politics in his comedy.
-In 2015 he stated that Donald Trump is "tapping into the American spirit".
+Foxworthy claims to keep his jokes apolitical and has criticized the memes circulating on social media that appear to show him making jokes at the expense of liberals in his stand-up.
+Despite this, he donated to the presidential campaign of George W. Bush, as well as the Republican National Committee in the 2000s.

+In 2012, Foxworthy endorsed Republican presidential candidate Mitt Romney.